Skip Navigation

 For information about the treatments listed below, see the Treatment Option Overview section.

-Treatment of stage IV esophageal squamous cell carcinoma or adenocarcinoma may include the following:
+Treatment of stage IV esophageal squamous cell carcinoma or stage IV esophageal adenocarcinoma may include the following:

 • Chemoradiation therapy followed by surgery.